-- Annually through any mission specific goals identified in the School's Performance Framework, Attachment A, incorporated herein by reference; and - c.
-At renewal, in the event that the School applies to the Commission for renewal, through a narrative in the renewal application. - Enrollment Cap and Authorized Grade Levels: The School is authorized to serve no more than 500 students in grades 7-12. - i.
-The School may make modifications as to the number of students in any particular grade, and number of students within a class to accommodate staffing decisions that are consistent with the School's programmatic needs; except that, nothing in this Contract shall give the School the authority to combine students from different grade levels into the same classroom unless the school's educational program explicitly provides for mixed grade or age education. - The School must annually, prior to beginning the annual enrollment process, establish the number of vacancies by grade level available for student enrollment in that year.
+- 1. Purpose: The School shall operate a public school consistent with the terms of the Charter and the Contract, and all applicable laws; shall achieve student outcomes according to the educational standards established by law, this Charter and Contract; and shall be governed and managed in a financially prudent manner. - 2.
+Mission: The Charter School shall implement the mission identified below and shall report on the implementation of that mission in the manner described below. - i.
+ACES Technical Charter School will provide students with a challenging and exciting education and graduate students exceptionally prepared for any college and career of their choice. - The Charter School shall report on the implementation of its mission in the following ii. manner: - a.
+Annually during the performance review visit required by the Act, as evaluated through the site visit team's observations and the school's response to any such observations; - b.
+Annually through any mission specific goals identified in the School's Performance Framework, Attachment B, incorporated herein by reference; and - c.
+At renewal, in the event that the School applies to the Commission for renewal, through a narrative in the renewal application. - 3.
+Enrollment Cap and Authorized Grade Levels: The School is authorized to serve no more than 875 students in grades 6-12. - i. .
+The School may make modifications as to the number of students in any particular grade, and number of students within a class to accommodate staffing decisions that are consistent with the School's programmatic needs; except that, nothing in this Contract shall give the School the authority to combine students from different grade levels into the same classroom unless the school's educational program explicitly provides for mixed grade or age education. - ii.
+The School must annually, prior to beginning the annual enrollment process, establish the number of vacancies by grade level available for student enrollment in that year.
 That number will govern the enrollment throughout the school year. - iii.
-The School may not exceed the building capacity of the Facility, which is 400.

-4. Partner Organization or Management Company (Intentionally omitted)
+The School may not exceed the building capacity of the Facility, which is 653. - Partner Organization or Management Company (Intentionally Omitted): 4. - The School has a legal relationship with that is distinct from a relationship with a non-profit foundation described in 4.5 of this contract.
+The legal agreement governing the relationship between the School and is included as Attachment C, incorporated herein by reference.